Lucien Lagrange

 Lucien Lagrange (born 1940 in France) is an architect and a former partner at Skidmore, Owings & Merrill, who founded his own firm, named Lucien Lagrange Architects in 1985.
 The studio is a representative of New Urbanism and New Classical Architecture.

 Lagrange is a French-born architect who came to Chicago, Illinois after studying at McGill University.
-He currently lives in a Louis Sullivan designed Lincoln Park community area house.
+He currently lives with his Wife.
+Prior to that he designed Lincoln Park community area house.
 As an architect, he is inspired by Louis Sullivan and Auguste Perret.